IvanWilli/DemoKin/README.md

 ## Example

-Consider an average Swedish woman aged 50 in 2015.
+Consider an average Swedish woman aged 50 in year 2015.
 How many relatives can this woman expect to have?
-The function `kins` can be used to obtain the expected number of Ego’s relatives for the following types of
+The function `kins` can be used to obtain the expected number of Ego’s relatives for the following types of relative:
-relative:

 | Code | Relative                                   |
 | :--- | :----------------------------------------- |